 Although it has been a tough period for UK shares, there are some positives that could increase demand for UK shares:

-• Lower-priced UK companies make them more attractive as potential takeover opportunities.5
+- Lower-priced UK companies make them more attractive as potential takeover opportunities.5

 The improving certainty over interest rates and the low valuations are likely to make UK companies more attractive to buyers.
-This could come in the form of a takeover by another UK company (for example, proposed takeover of UK housebuilder Redrow by Barratt6) or by overseas companies taking advantage of lower valuations.
+This could come in the form of a takeover by another UK company (for example, proposed takeover of UK housebuilder Redrow by Barratt6) or by overseas companies taking advantage of lower valuations. - UK companies are not dependent on the growth of the UK economy.

 UK companies provide investors with exposure to global economies.
-The largest 100 UK companies (known as the FTSE 100) are estimated to earn over 80% of their revenues overseas, it is over 50% for the next 250 biggest companies (known as the FTSE 250).7 This means that low economic growth in the UK will not impact these company shares as much as you may think, investors in these shares will be more concerned about global economic growth.
+The largest 100 UK companies (known as the FTSE 100) are estimated to earn over 80% of their revenues overseas, it is over 50% for the next 250 biggest companies (known as the FTSE 250).7 This means that low economic growth in the UK will not impact these company shares as much as you may think, investors in these shares will be more concerned about global economic growth. - Cheaper access to overseas economic growth

 UK shares are typically cheaper than some other markets such as US shares8 and this gap has increased further.